25 May 2018

 - send you marketing messages about NS&I GPS services which may be tailored to your circumstances (unless you have opted out)

-When you call us, we may monitor or record your call for training or quality assurance.
-We also record calls so that we have a record of your consent in certain circumstances.
+When you call us, we may monitor or record your call for a number of reasons, eg:

 Who do you share my details with?